reinforced/Reinforced.Tecture/README.md

 // ...
 ```

-## Integrate
+## Conenct Tecture to your application
-[with IoC containers](https://github.com/reinforced/Reinforced.Tecture/wiki/Ioc) and use it from application
+Tecture can be easily registered in any [IoC container](https://github.com/reinforced/Reinforced.Tecture/wiki/Ioc) and used from application

 ```csharp
 public class OrdersController : ApiController